- What is Personal Data?

 These same privacy rights actually empower data subjects to have control over the collection, storage, transfer and use (processing) of their personal data, which is important to every person when it comes to the ownership of their individual information and deserves to be upheld.

-- Personal Data is defined as categories of information relating to a unique individual (called a “data subject”) where said data captures the subject’s private, professional or public life in a way that can be used to directly or indirectly identify the person.
+- Personal Data is defined as categories of information relating to an identified or identifiable natural person (called a “data subject”) where said data captures the subject’s private, professional or public life in a way that can be used to directly or indirectly identify the person.

 - This can be anything from a name, email address, bank details, posts on social networking websites, medical information, or even an IP address.